galaxyproject/training-material/topics/data-science/tutorials/gnmx-lecture4/tutorial.md

 ## Initializing the matrix

-Let's initialize the first column and first raw of the matrix.
+Let's initialize the first column and first row of the matrix.
 Because the distance between a string and an empty string is equal to the length of the string (e.g., a distance between, say, string $$\texttt{TCG}$$ and an empty string is 3) this resulting matrix will look like this:

 $$
 \begin{array}{ c | c | c | c | c | c | c}